EL PROBLEMA DE AGUA POTABLE ESTA CORREGIDO

 Este informe contiene información importante acerca de su agua potable.
 Haga que alguien lo traduzca para usted, o hable con alguien que lo entienda.

 We routinely monitor the conditions in the distribution system.
-On Thursday, March 7, 2024, we experienced a loss of positive water pressure due to a water main break at 4050, 4150, 4200, 4230, and 4250 Industrial Road in Harrisburg.
-A loss of positive water pressure is a signal of conditions that could allow contamination to enter the distribution system through back-flow by back pressure or back-siphonage.
+On Wednesday, August 7, we experienced a loss of positive water pressure due to an emergency repair to a water main at 2601 N. 5th St., 512 Radnor St., 514 Radnor St., 516 Radnor St., 518 Radnor St., 520 Radnor St., 522 Radnor St., 524 Radnor St., 526 Radnor St., & 528 Radnor St. in Harrisburg.
+A loss of positive water pressure signals conditions that could allow contamination to enter the distribution system through back-flow by back pressure or back-siphonage.
 As a result, there is an increased chance that the water may contain bacteria that can make you sick.

 What should I do?